Administrative divisions of Nazi Germany: General Government

-On 12 October 1939, Hitler signed a decree declaring that the Polish territories occupied by the Germans would be taken over by the Governor of the occupied Polish territories, which finally came into effect on 26 October.

-On 22 July 1941, following the German invasion of the Soviet Union and the occupation of Eastern Galicia, Hitler signed a decree declaring the region to be taken over by the Governor of Poland from noon on 1 August.
+Following the German invasion and conquest of Poland, Hitler signed a decree on 12 October 1939, declaring that the Polish territories occupied by the Germans would be placed under the administration of a Governor-General and would be known as the General Government of the Occupied Polish Territories.
+This came into effect on 26 October.
+On 22 July 1941, following the German invasion of the Soviet Union and the occupation of Eastern Galicia, Hitler signed a decree declaring that the region would be administered by the Governor-General of Poland from 1 August.

-While theoretically outside the boundaries of the Reich proper, it was considered part of Greater Germany by Nazi officials as an "autonomous" region (i.e. not directly subordinated to the Berlin government).
+While theoretically outside the boundaries of the Reich proper, the General Government was considered part of "Greater Germany" by Nazi officials as an "autonomous" region (i.e., not directly subordinated to the Berlin government).
+It was not a protectorate, but a colony, outside the Reich and its law.
+Its Polish inhabitants were effectively stateless and without rights.

-It was in turn sub-divided into four Distrikte (districts).
+It was sub-divided into four Distrikte (districts).